6 Red Flags That You're Being Gaslighted

 Dishonesty is a red flag in any relationship, but the lies a gaslighter tells are extremely damaging.
 Not because they're impossible to tell from the truth, but the opposite: they tend to be glaringly obvious.
 A gaslighter will tell you that they never did or said something, even if you saw it firsthand.
 In the same vein, they'll also try to tell you that you never did or said something.
 If a person denies a fact that you both know is true, this is a major warning sign.
 Always trust your gut and don’t back down.
 Their goal is to warp your realty and make you question your perception.

 Red flag #6: You wonder if you’re crazy

 Even if your thoughts and feelings are totally valid, a gaslighter will make you feel like you’re paranoid or getting worked up for no reason.
 They might frequently call you sensitive, crazy, or throw other insults under the guide of humor (ex: “I was just joking”).
 If you suspect that this is happening to you, don’t be afraid to reach out to your support group for validation.
 The less isolated you are, the less power a gaslighter will have over you and your mind.

 Ultimately, knowing and trusting yourself fully is the best way to avoid being a victim to gaslighting.
 Develop your emotional awareness so you can recognize abnormal or unhealthy patterns.
 It’s possible that a gaslighter might change, but it doesn’t happen often.

 All you can do is stand in your own certainty, and hope that your partner thoughtfully acknowledges your needs.
-If they can’t, you should start the process of moving on.
+If they can’t, then it may already be a sign that it's time to move on.